browserify/browserify/readme.markdown

 or threejs that don't have any requires or node-style globals but take forever to parse.

+`opts.extensions` is an array of optional extra extensions for the module lookup machinery to use when the extension has not been specified.
+By default browserify considers only `.js` and `.json` files in such cases.

+Note that if files do not contain javascript source code then you also need to specify a corresponding transform for them.

 ## b.add(file)

 Add an entry file from `file` that will be executed when the bundle loads.